smartsammler/cppmagic/README.md

 cppmagic
 ========

-A simple IPython extension that runs C++ code and shows the output.
+A simple IPython/Jupyter extension that runs C++ code and shows the output.
 Supports command-line input to g++.

 Example output
 --------------